remarkjs/remark/doc/remarkplugin.3.md

 ```

 Most often, using transformers to manipulate a syntax-tree produces
 the desired output.
-Sometimes, mainly when there is a need to
+Sometimes, mainly when needing to introduce new
-introduce new syntactic entities with a certain level of precedence,
+syntactic entities with a certain level of precedence, interfacing with
-interfacing with the parser is necessary.  **remark** knows two types of
+the parser is necessary.  **remark** knows two types of tokenizers
-tokenizers based on the kinds of markdown nodes: block level (e.g., paragraphs
+based on the kinds of markdown nodes: block level (for example,
-or fenced code blocks) and inline level (e.g., emphasis or inline code
+paragraphs or fenced code blocks) and inline level (for example,
-spans).
-Block level tokenizers are the same as inline level tokenizers, with
+emphasis or inline code spans).
+Block level tokenizers are the same
-the exception that the latter require **locator** functions.
+as inline level tokenizers, with the exception that the latter must have
+**locator** functions.

 Tokenizers _test_ whether a certain given documents starts with a certain
 syntactic entity.
 When that occurs, they consume that token, a process which